 Political relations are the ways in which members of a community organize leadership, power, and authority.
-Social relations are all the wavs in which individuals are linked to others in their community.
+Social relations are all the which wavs in individuals are linked to others in their community.
 All 10 Fastern European states are parliamentary republics led by an elected Prime